Salem Cyber Doc Site

 1. Now Salem has learned to identify the actions of alerts as "authorized" if they have the characteristics input by the user.

-For a complete list of eval operations, see the logical operations documentation.
+For a complete list of eval operations, see the documentation.